SBA Certification Graduation Dashboard

 ## Goal

-Use GovTribe MCP tools to build a **gap-ranked vendor dashboard** for **federal contract awards** and **federal contract IDVs** where both the vendor's **SBA 8(a) certification expiration date** and the record lifecycle date fall within the active analysis window.
+Use GovTribe MCP tools to build a **gap-ranked 8(a) exposure analysis** for **federal contract awards** and **federal contract IDVs** where both the vendor's **SBA 8(a) certification expiration date** and the record lifecycle date fall within the active analysis window.
 Default to the next 12 months unless the user clearly requests a shorter defensible window.
-Show the full scoped cohort that meets those date windows, compute the date gap between lifecycle and certification, and rank the results by the severity of that gap.
+Compute the date gap between lifecycle and certification and surface the strongest vendor and record-level exposures in a standard text answer.

 ## Required Input